-Amending Title IV of the Indian Self-Determination and Education Assistance Act (ISDEAA) has been a top legislative priority for Self-Governance Tribes for over a decade.
-Over the past 35 years, the ISDEAA has been one of the most successful mechanisms allowing Tribes to develop the capacity for government-building activities.
-Self-Governance Tribes must continue to advance the vision of the ISDEAA by working to amend Title IV of the ISDEAA to create consistency between Title IV Self-Governance in the DOI and Title V Self-Governance in the Department of Health and Human Services (HHS) to create administrative efficiencies for Self-Governance Tribes.
+Amending Title IV of ISDEAA has been a top legislative priority for Self-Governance Tribes for over a decade.
+Over the past 35 years, ISDEAA has been one of the most successful mechanisms in allowing Tribes to develop the capacity for government-building activities.
+Self-Governance Tribes must continue to advance the vision of ISDEAA by working to amend Title IV of ISDEAA to create consistency between Title IV Self-Governance in the DOI and Title V Self-Governance in the Department of Health and Human Services (HHS), which would create administrative efficiencies for Self-Governance Tribes.

-Enact legislation that strengthens and reaffirms the original tenants of Public Law 102-477.
+Enact legislation that strengthens and reaffirms the original tenants of the Indian Employment, Training and Related Services Act, Public Law 102-477.

 Permanently reauthorize and provide full funding for the Special Diabetes Program for Indians.

-Congress established the Special Diabetes Program for Indians (SDPI) in 1997 as part of the Balanced Budget Act to address the growing epidemic of diabetes in American Indians and Alaska Natives communities.
+Congress established the SDPI in 1997 as part of the Balanced Budget Act to address the growing epidemic of diabetes in American Indian and Alaska Native communities.
 SDPI programs have become the nation’s most strategic and comprehensive effort to combat diabetes.
-Self-Governance Tribes believe the success of these programs require the permanent reauthorization and supporting funding for SDPI.
+Self-Governance Tribes believe the success of these programs requires the permanent reauthorization and supporting funding for SDPI.

-Enact Medicare-Like Rates for IHS outpatient services for IHS, Tribal and Urban facilities.
+Enact Medicare-Like Rates for outpatient services for IHS, Tribal, and Urban facilities.

-IHS, Tribes and Tribal organizations currently cap the rates they will pay for hospital services to what the Medicare program would pay for the same service (the “Medicare-Like Rate” or “MLR”).
-Currently, this MLR cap applies only to hospital services, which represent only a fraction of the services provided through the Purchase and Referred Care system.
-Proposed legislative fixes would amend Section 1866 of the Social Security Act to expand application of the MLR Cap.
+IHS, Tribes, and Tribal organizations currently cap the rates they will pay for hospital services to what the Medicare program would pay for the same service (the “Medicare-Like Rate” or “MLR”).
+Currently, this MLR cap applies only to hospital services, which represent only a fraction of the services provided through the Purchase/Referred Care (PRC) program.
+Proposed legislative fixes would amend Section 1866 of the Social Security Act to expand application of the MLR cap.
 It would direct the Secretary to issue new regulations to establish a payment rate cap applicable to medical and other health services in addition to the current law’s cap on services provided by hospitals.
 It would make the MLR cap apply to all Medicare-participating providers and suppliers.
-Self-Governance Tribes support this legislative fix to leverage the limited resources provided to IHS, Tribal and Urban health programs.
+Self-Governance Tribes support this legislative fix to leverage the limited resources provided to I/T/Us.

-Advance legislation to expand Self-Governance to other Health and Human Services agencies and programs.
+Advance legislation to expand Self-Governance authority to other HHS agencies and programs.

-Title VI of the ISDEAA required the Secretary of HHS to conduct a study to determine the feasibility of a Tribal Self-Governance demonstration project for appropriate HHS PSFA in agencies other than IHS.
+Title VI of ISDEAA required the Secretary of HHS to conduct a study to determine the feasibility of a Tribal Self-Governance demonstration project for appropriate HHS PSFAs in agencies other than IHS.
 HHS submitted the required report to Congress in March of 2003.
 The report concluded that the demonstration project was feasible.
-Although Congress has considered legislation to authorize a Self-Governance demonstration project, legislation has not been enacted into law to date.
+Although Congress has considered legislation to authorize a Self-Governance demonstration project, to date, legislation has not been enacted.
 HHS has since convened a Self-Governance Tribal Federal Workgroup (SGTFW) and issued a final report in September 2014.
-After repeated attempts to reconstitute the SGTFW to continue working on the report recommendations, Self-Governance Tribes will seek out legislative proposals to implement recommendations outlined in the report.
+After repeated attempts to reconstitute the SGTFW to continue working on the report recommendations, Self-Governance Tribes seek legislative proposals to implement recommendations outlined in the report.